yapalfredo/Calendly_web3/README.md

+# This poject is about the web3 version of Calendly
+Credit goes to the dev YouTuber (Part Time Larry) for uploading a great tutorial

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.